-A brand new favorite spot to study, meet with friends or just grab a latte is Ruane's Den, a new café located in Harkness House in south campus.
+A new favorite spot to study, meet with friends or just grab a latte is Ruane's Den, a café located in Harkness House in south campus.
 Built with a generous gift from the Ruane family, it's a cozy, 1,500-square-foot café complete with comfy couches, wireless Internet and two large-screen televisions.
 The café serves coffee, tea, lattes, smoothies, hot chocolate, muffins, cookies and sandwiches.
 While primarily designed as a student space, the café is also open to faculty, staff and campus visitors.

 Relax, recharge, connect at the Coffee Grounds Café